 It’s tempting to think of what Bucky and Bill and Edwin would have been able to achieve had their education better suited their needs.
 Perhaps a single institution wasn’t enough – or maybe the concept “institution” is all wrong, and these famous dropouts had to drop out in order to find the various bits and pieces of education and inspiration and experimentation they needed to achieve that gut feeling we call “vision”.

 Dropping out is nothing new.
 In fact, it seems like a good old tradition in some worlds.
-Back in 1962, TIME magazine’s list of famous dropouts included astronauts Scott Carpenter and John Glenn, President John F Kennedy, Pulitzer Prize winning poet Robert Frost, Nobel Prize in Literature winner, William Faulkner…
+Back in 1962, TIME magazine’s list of famous dropouts included astronauts Scott Carpenter and John Glenn, President John F Kennedy, Pulitzer Prize-winning poet Robert Frost, Nobel Prize in Literature winner, William Faulkner…

 If that’s the company dropouts are keeping, count me in!

 “College psychiatrists by no means disapprove of all dropouts,” the 1962 Time article says.
 “If dropouts lack ‘motivation,’ it may be a healthy reaction against too many rules and goals that—for them—are momentarily false.”
-And perhaps dropping out actually provided the motivation needed to look elsewhere for a satisfactory learning experience, and the chance to create something no one every imagined possible.
+And perhaps dropping out actually provided the motivation needed to look elsewhere for a satisfactory learning experience, and the chance to create something no one ever imagined possible.